 When you pass through the waters, I will be with you;

-and when you pass through the rivers, they will not sweep over you.
+when you pass through the rivers, they will not sweep over you.

-When you walk through the fire, you will not be burned;
+When you walk through the fire,

 the flames will not set you ablaze.